 Stock up on favorite bottles for your personal wine cellar.
 This is the time of year to replace wines consumed or gifted over the holidays and add new discoveries and varietals to your collection.
 With the increased opportunity to chat one-on-one with the winemakers, selected wines will come with meaningful stories and personal experiences that you can share with friends the next time you uncork a bottle.

 Consider joining a wine club to meet other wine enthusiasts and swap favorites.
 As wine clubs vary from winery to winery, the benefits may include first access to new releases, volume discounts, exclusive access to limited batches, regular deliveries or VIP tours and events.
-If you’re flying into the region, here’s a deal: You can check one case of wine from participating wineries for free when flying on Alaska Airlines out of the Eugene Airport.
+If you’re flying into the region, you can check one case of wine from participating wineries for free when flying on specific airlines out of the Eugene Airport.

 Sliced bread and dried fruits and nuts and a bowl of butter spread are arranged on a platter.